digitalcytometry/cytospace/README.md

   <img src="images/VisiumTar.png" width="300"> <img src="images/Visium.png" width="300">
 </p>

+### Using sparse matrices for gene expression
+Starting with CytoSPACE v1.0.5, users may also provide the scRNA or ST gene expression as sparse matrices instead of tab- or comma-delimited files.<br>
+This will require a very specific set of file names in hopes of avoiding issues with parsing, and we recommend that users use the R helper scripts under `Prepare_input_files` to generate these input.
+Please see the subsections below for further information about these helper scripts.

+If providing input as sparse matrices, you will need three files under the same directory to represent one expression matrix: `[expression].mtx`, `[expression]_genes.tsv`, and `[expression]_cells.tsv`.
+The `.mtx` file will list the numeric values in sparse matrix format, while `_genes.tsv` and `_cells.tsv` will be the corresponding gene names and cell (or spot/barcode) names for the matrix, one entry on each line (no headers).
+Please note that while the filename inside the brackets (`expression`) may vary, the suffixes `.mtx`, `_genes.tsv`, and `_cells.tsv` must exactly match.

+The `[expression].mtx` file should be supplied as the argument to `--st-path` or `--scRNA-path`, in which case CytoSPACE will automatically try to locate the corresponding `[expression]_genes.tsv` and `[expression]_cells.tsv` files from the same directory.

 <details><summary><b>Preparing input files from Seurat objects</b></summary>

 If you have data in the form of Seurat objects, you can generate files formatted for CytoSPACE input via helper functions we have provided in the `R` script `generate_cytospace_from_seurat_object.R` in `cytospace/Prepare_input_files`.
 To use these helper functions, first import them from `generate_cytospace_from_seurat_object.R` by including